bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 Mike Schmidt: 00:34:31

-So how are you contributing to LibSec-V now?
+So how are you contributing to LibSecp now?
 You got a little bit more familiarity with it.
 You gave us an overview of what it is.